 As a result of this survey, some general recommendations can be made about engaging field staff in adopting SAM programs and are given below.

-Engage all employees on the principles and purpose of SAM: This helps to gain a consistent approach to the asset-management process and helps ensure all employees are aligned.
+Engage all employees on the principles and purpose of SAM: This helps to gain a consistent approach to the asset-management process and helps ensure that all employees are aligned.

 Train the management with a focus on analysis, evaluation and defining targets: Setting targets helps to work towards the desired goals and maximise outputs throughout.
 Analysis and evaluation helps to look for improvements which will lead to an improved process.

 Establish working groups and process councils: Having a designated group of people looking after the process will ensure ideas are shared throughout the utility.
 A good approach is having one representative from each department and staff from different levels, including, of course, field staff.
 Departmental representation means better two-way communication to address all needs.
 This helps to resolve issues and improve the system where necessary.

 Support field activity inspections, working one on one and provided capital project feedback: Job satisfaction for the field staff as feedback lets them know the impact they have had on the project due to their experience and recommendations.

 Establish clear processes to show the starting point, then introduce opportunities for improvement: The evolution of the process is of the utmost importance.
 The finished product will not be perfect and will require further improvements which will eventually lead to a stronger strategy and better decision making.